AnchorBlueTop/ottomat3d-master-beta-script/README.md

 ## What This Is

-OTTOMAT3D is a cross-platform automation application that orchestrates 3D printer control across 6 different manufacturer APIs, coordinating with robotic ejection hardware to enable fully automated multi-job print workflows.
-This represents 88+ development conversations and approximately 300+ hours of work spanning July through September 2025.
+OTTOMAT3D Master Beta Script is a cross-platform CMD/Terminal application that orchestrates 3D printer control across 6 different manufacturer APIs, coordinating with robotic ejection hardware to enable fully automated multi-job print workflows.
+I had developed indivudal python scripts beforehand for each printer model earlier, which was then combined into one unviversal 'master' script that contains every functionality.
+This represents approximately 300+ hours of work spanning June through September 2025.

-This is not a simple script - it's a production-ready application with:
+Prominent Features of the Script Application:
 - Complete printer abstraction layer supporting 6 different communication protocols
-- Self-contained Python runtime distribution (200MB+)
+- Self-contained Python runtime distribution (~24MB)
 - Profile management system with persistent configuration
 - Real-time status monitoring and error recovery
 - Advanced features like AMS mapping and dynamic G-code modification